lesmana/gpl-summary-for-readmes/README.md

-to change the license summary edit the a-gpl.m4 file. the makefile will generate gpl.txt and agpl.txt from the .m4 file. since the diff of gpl to agpl is only one line both summaries are packed in one file. an m4 conditional expression controls the differing line.
+to change the license summary edit the a-gpl.m4 file. the makefile will generate gpl.txt and agpl.txt from the .m4 file. since the diff of the gpl and agpl summary is only one line (and the obvious change from gpl to agpl) both summaries are packed in one file. an m4 conditional expression controls the differing line. you should try hard to keep the diff to be only one line.

 to change this readme edit the README.m4 file. the makefile will generate README.md from the .m4 file.